johnalison/WorkingPhilosophy/Books.md

    - "3 mysteries of reality" (biggest take away)
       Idea: the physical world can be described by (is contained in) the mathematical world.
-      The mathematical world can be entrely discovered (?) (understood) by the mental world.
+      The mathematical world can be entirely discovered (?) (understood) by the mental world.
       The  mental world (consciousness) is entirely a product of the physical world.
       Nested loop.

-   - Interesting take on particle physics "zig-zag" model of electorn interactions.
+   - Interesting take on particle physics "zig-zag" model of electron interactions.

-   - Interesting discussion of Cantor's threory of the infinite and Godels incompleteness theorm.
+   - Interesting discussion of Cantor's theory of the infinite and Godel's incompleteness theorem.
        (Want to read the emperors new mind

    - Good take on problems with QM